google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 1.Gentle Cleanser with ceramides & salicylic acid

-Use a gentle cleanser to remove excess oil and debris without stripping the skin barrier.
+Use a gentle cleanser to remove excess oil and without disrupt the skin barrier.

 Why it works?

-Over stripping can trigger more oil production which can wworsen acne
+Over stripping can lead to increase oil production which can worsen the acne

 2.Benzoyl peroxide